holzachr/sanremo-linux/README.md

 2) Read the stored byte from the VPD data register at iobase + 0x25.
 3) You could try writing to it, if you dare.
 4) The VPD state/valid register at iobase + 0x26 probably holds a "valid" flag for the checksum.

-## Driver compilation

-If you are running a vintage 2.2.17 Linux kernel on your favorite Micro Channel machine, you can copy the sanremo.c to /usr/src/<kernel-src>/drivers/net, copy the sanremo.patch to /usr/src/<kernel-src>, navigate there and

-`patch -p0 < sanremo.patch`

-Then

-`make menuconfig`

-and select the new driver from the network section.
-MCA bus support must be enabled.

-Then rebuild and install your custom kernel like you always do.

 ## Performance measurement